 A CRM system is a tool or a toolkit helping you with CRM activities.
 It’s used for collecting customer data, analyzing it, and launching campaigns aimed at improving relationships with audiences.

 Moreover, in different companies, sales and marketing teams share responsibilities differently.
 Often, marketers do their job of building awareness and attracting leads while salespeople handle lead qualification and nurturing.
-On the other hand, it’s also common for marketers to do the qualification and nurturing part with salespeople primarily focusing on converting high-quality leads.
+On the other hand, it’s also common for marketers to do the qualification and nurturing part with salespeople primarily focusing on converting high-quality leads and identifying those who are most likely to become lost (churn prediction).

 It means that there’s no one-size-fits-all answer to the question ‘what does a CRM system do?’ – for each specific company, there’s a unique list of features they expect their CRM software to have.
 But if we summarize the most common tasks CRM tools usually perform, we’ll end up with the following list: